vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 ### Bonus with `Panics` {#bonus-with-panics}

-Sometimes, a code is supposed to _panic_, see [Effective Go (#Panic)](https://golang.org/doc/effective_go.html#panic) for more information about that.
+Sometimes, a code is supposed to _panic_, see [Effective Go (#Panic)](https://golang.org/doc/effective_go.html#panic) for more information.
 And thus, you may want to make sure you're code panics in such cases.
 It's always a bit tricky to test a code that panic as you have to use a deferred function to recover the panic — but then if the panic doesn't happen how do you fail the test ?

 This is where `Panics` comes handy.